 Condensation on the walls

-When hot air meets cold air, condensation forms, you may notice this in the Winter on your windows when little water beads start to form inside on the windows.
+When warm air meets cold air, condensation forms, you may notice this in the Winter on your windows when little water beads start to form inside on the windows.

 If the slope of the ground outside of your house isn’t properly draining away water when it rains, that water can find its way back towards the house as opposed to running off as it should.

-This can cause water to come up through the concrete block walls in the basement.
+This can cause water to come up through the concrete block foundation walls in the basement.
 Water can also come up through the concrete floor.
-Leaks through the cracks in the walls of the foundation are caused by hydrostatic pressure in the soil.
+Leaks through the cracks of the concrete block foundations are caused by hydrostatic pressure in the soil.

 This pressure causes cracks and excess water in the soil around your house and finds its way in through the foundation.